Perekebina/DevOps_Projects/09.Implementing Wordpress Website with LVM Storage Management/README.md

 The `sudo systemctl enable httpd` and `sudo systemctl start httpd` are used to enable and start the Apache HTTP Server (httpd) on the system using systemctl.
 ![](./img/apache%20start.png)

-19. `sudo yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm && \ sudo yum install yum-utils http://rpms.remirepo.net/enterprise/remi-release-8.rpm && \ sudo yum module list php && \ sudo yum module reset php && \ sudo yum module enable php:remi-7.4 && \ sudo yum install php php-opcache php-gd php-curl php-mysqlnd && \ sudo systemctl start php-fpm && \ sudo systemctl enable php-fpm && \ sudo setsebool -P httpd_execmem 1` This single command sequence installs EPEL and Remi repositories, lists PHP modules, resets the PHP module, enables PHP 7.4 from Remi, installs PHP and required extensions, starts and enables PHP-FPM, and sets SELinux boolean for Apache execution.
+19. This single command sequence installs EPEL and Remi repositories, lists PHP modules, resets the PHP module, enables PHP 7.4 from Remi, installs PHP and required extensions, starts and enables PHP-FPM, and sets SELinux boolean for Apache execution.
 ![](./img/installations.png)

 20. Created a directory named "wordpress," navigated into it, and downloaded the latest WordPress package using `mkdir wordpress` and `cd   wordpress` and